olelong/42_Webserv/README.md

 #### 2. Create a web server:
 #### 3. Manage the HTTP requests and responses:

+##### The RFC, what is it ?

+We use RFC 2616 as a reference for the server status codes that will be sent in response to the client

+##### What is a request?

+When you are on a website and you click on a link on the page or try to do an action,

+it sends a request to the server.
+The server analyzes the client's request and then sends

+back a response so if the client wants to access the contact tab of the site for example,

+the server will send the client to this tab by sending back the link to the html page linked

+and if it fails it will send the client to an error page.

+There are different methods used in requests, the 3 that we will use in our project are :

+- GET,
+- POST,
+- DELETE

 An exemple of HTTP request :

 ![request](./img/request.png)